Queenstown Airport (Tasmania): Current status

 There are currently no regular passenger flights to Queenstown from other airports in Tasmania or interstate, although the airport remains available for public use with prior permission from the West Coast Council.
 As an unlicenced aircraft landing area, the facilities are not required to be maintained to the same standard as a certified airport.
 Pilots can land in daylight under visual flight rules at their own risk.
-The aerodrome is limited to aircraft under 5700 kg maximum takeoff weight. limited en-route Air traffic control services are provided from Melbourne, but pilots must co-ordinate arrivals and departures and separate themselves from other aircraft at low level using a Common Traffic Advisory Frequency.
+The aerodrome is limited to aircraft under 5700 kg maximum takeoff weight.
+Limited en-route Air traffic control services are provided from Melbourne, but pilots must co-ordinate arrivals and departures and separate themselves from other aircraft at low level using a Common Traffic Advisory Frequency.
 There is no fuel available at the airport.

 The West Coast Council make the airport available for aviation uses including private and charter flights, tourism operators and emergency services.
 Additionally, the facility has been used for other commercial and community purposes such as driver training, motorsports, marketing and promotional video shoots and public events where these do not prevent its ongoing use as aircraft landing area.
 During 2018, council approved a proposal by a local helicopter operator to use the airport as a base for scenic flights.

+Between 2023 and 2025, the airport was used as a filming location for ABC series Bay of Fires which is set on Tasmania’s West Coast.